Endostatin: Background

 Endostatin is an endogenous inhibitor of angiogenesis.
-It was first found secreted in the media of non-metastasizing mouse cells from a hemangioendothelioma cell line in 1997 and was subsequently found in humans.
+It was first found secreted in the media of non-metastasizing mouse cells from a hemangioendothelioma cell line in 1997 and was subsequently found in humans, e.g. in platelets.
 It is produced by proteolytic cleavage of collagen XVIII, a member of the multiplexin family that is characterized by interruptions in the triple helix creating multiple domains, by proteases such as cathepsins.
 Collagen is a component of epithelial and endothelial basement membranes.
 Endostatin, as a fragment of collagen 18, demonstrates a role of the ECM in suppression of neoangiogenesis.
 Pro-angiogenic and anti-angiogenic factors can also be created by proteolysis during coagulation cascades.
 Endogenous inhibitors of angiogenesis are present in both normal tissue and cancerous tissue.
 Overall, endostatin down regulates many signaling cascades like ephrin, TNF-α, and NFκB signaling as well as coagulation and adhesion cascades.
 Other collagen derived antiangiogenic factors include arresten, canstatin, tumstatin, α 6 collagen type IV antiangiogenic fragment, and restin.